-The accounting policies that are "critical," or the most important, to understand our financial condition and results of operations and that require management to make the most difficult judgments are described in our 2016 Annual Report on Form 10-K. There has been no material changes in our critical accounting policies during the three months ended March 31, 2017.
+The accounting policies that are "critical," or the most important, to understand our financial condition and results of operations and that require management to make the most difficult judgments are described in our 2016 Annual Report on Form 10-K. There have been no material changes in our critical accounting policies during the six months ended June 30, 2017.
 New accounting rules and disclosure requirements can significantly impact our reported results and the comparability of financial statements.
 Accounting pronouncements which have been issued but are not yet effective for our financial statements are disclosed in Note A to our consolidated financial statements in Part I, Item 1 of this Quarterly Report on Form 10-Q.

 The Financial Accounting Standards Board (the "FASB") issued an accounting pronouncement related to revenue recognition (ASC Topic 606), which amends the guidance in former ASC Topic 605, Revenue Recognition.
 The new standard provides a single comprehensive revenue recognition model for all contracts with customers and contains principles to apply to determine the measurement of revenue and timing of when it is recognized.
 The standard is effective for us on January 1, 2018.
+We are currently in the process of contract review and documentation in preparation for adopting the revenue recognition standard.
 We plan to adopt this standard using the modified retrospective approach, which requires the effects of adoption to be reflected in beginning retained earnings, and we do not expect a significant impact on our consolidated financial statements.

 The FASB issued ASC Topic 842, Leases, which will be effective for us on January 1, 2019.
 The updated accounting guidance will require many operating leases to be reflected as liabilities with associated right-of-use assets in our consolidated balance sheet.
-We are currently assessing the impact this update will have on our consolidated financial statements.
+We are currently assessing the impact this update, which is required to be adopted on the modified retrospective basis, will have on our consolidated financial statements.